WhatLibrarian/jekyll-now/OERweek2019.md

 Open Education has an exciting future on the web, I'm currently exploring open annotations with the Hypothis.is Project as well as accessible interactive native html5 elements with H5p.com.
 Both of these projects are also supported on the Pressbooks platform (as well as other CMS/LMS).

-This spring I will be facilitating a "Faculty Education Workshop" around OER and Open Pedagogy and I hope that this will be an avenue to further develop our collective skills in faculty library OER collaborations.
+This spring I will be facilitating a "Faculty Education Workshop" around OER and Open Pedagogy and I hope that this will be an avenue to further develop WCC's collective skills in OER authorship.

 On a final note, I learned this week that the entire state of Wisconsin now can write books on the Pressbooks network through their public libraries.
 How amazing is that.
 ___